-Coach Josh here.
-Today, I’m going to try to demystify and clarify the meal planning process.
-There are a lot of really good apps out there that allow you to look at your macros, enter your food and track it... and that’s really great.
-But what happens is people start entering their food, then realize they’re really far off their macros and they play this game of "chasing the nutrients” Does this sound familiar: “Oh god, I've got 2 hours left of my day and I’ve got to get 60 grams of fat and 2 grams of carbohydrates.
+Today, I’m going to try to demystify the meal planning process.
+There are a lot of really good apps out there that allow you to look at your macros, enter your food and track it, which is really great.
+However, what happens is people start entering their food, then realize they’re really far off their macros and they play this game of "chasing the nutrients” Does this sound familiar: “Oh god, I've got 2 hours left of my day and I’ve got to get 60 grams of fat and 2 grams of carbohydrates.
 What could that possibly be?!”

 It’s a little bit of a cat and mouse game.

 But there IS a way to succeed and it's called planning ahead!
 It can be a large topic with a lot of subtopics that fits into an entire book, but I’m gonna give you a 50,000 ft view about how meal planning can work in your favor and how you can plan with confidence so you’re not scrambling at the last minute.
 This is the way I designed a nutrition plan for me.

 You have to know whether you are trying to lose body fat, build muscle, maybe little bit of both, maybe a recoup and stay the same weight.
 Whatever it is, you have to know your training goals.
 Your goal will help you decide what macros you’re going to eat.
 Without talking to you, I can’t know your fitness goals, but this is a generic assignment in which you can't go wrong if you don’t know where to start.